syegulalp/Akilang/memory.md

 ### Giveaways

+> This section is likely to be revised as it doesn't properly accommodate all the scenarios that might arise for it.

 If an object is used as an argument in a function call, it's considered "given away" and is unmarked for tracking.

 *However*, if the object is given away to a function marked as `@no_mod`, this doesn't apply.